 On the other hand, a query engine is a piece of software that you can bring to the data to query it.
 In this case, you don’t really want to move the data.
 Maybe the data is too big and will take too long to move.
 Instead, you’d like to bring a query engine directly to the nodes or cloud that’s holding it and use the resources in place.
 In querying the data with a query engine, you are less concerned about optimizations and more interested seeing what’s possible with the engine’s capabilities against the data.
 You may want to explore the data that is outside the constraints of service level agreements.
 Since some other process is probably writing the data, things like ACID compliance are less important.

 Use Case Differences

 You need a query engine when you have a lot of data stored and need to bring analytics to it.
-Companies will frequently store data in Amazon S3 or Hadoop without knowing the value of much of it.
+Companies will frequently store data in in a large structure without knowing the value of much of it.
 They may peel off portions of the data to their database, usually a data warehouse, to perform analytics.
 You can also point multiple query engines at the data, but the engines won’t necessarily run in isolation, nor will you automatically have workload management that can handle fast running queries and long running queries without bumping into each other.

 You need a DBMS when your database needs a new home that can deliver compliance with standards for SQL, ACID compliance and where backup and restoration are part of the system.
 A DBMS provides advanced methods for optimization, for faster analytics.
 Most importantly, you store data in a database with a DBMS when you’re expecting it to meet service level agreements on analytics.
 In other words, if you have to run x number of reports in x number of minutes, use a database with a DBMS.